 Antidepressants like desvenlafaxine (Pristiq), duloxetine (Cymbalta), sertraline (Zoloft) and venlafaxine (Effexor) have become extremely popular.
 Millions take such drugs regularly.
-When such medications are prescribed, doctors do not always warn patients that discontinuing the pills can be challenging.
+We have even seen commercials for online prescribing services.
+You can get a prescription for an antidepressant without even seeing a doctor.
+When such medications are prescribed, clinicians do not always warn patients that discontinuing the pills can be challenging.
 Stopping duloxetine (Cymbalta) too quickly can lead to some scary side effects, as this reader relates:

 Q. No one ever told me just how hard it would be to come off Cymbalta.
 I have constant brain zaps and ringing in my ears.
 I get angry and break out in fits, yelling then crying.